kbsriram/mcpiapi/README.md

 articles](http://www.stuffaboutcode.com/p/minecraft.html) that should
 get you started.

+I've included the python version of the Pi Edition client library and a few demos under the (`mcpimods/python`)[mcpimods/python] directory.
+It adds support for some additional commands supported by the mod - but the mod should also work against the standard Pi edition client library.

-To get the Pi Edition client library - download [the free Minecraft Pi Edition](https://s3.amazonaws.com/assets.minecraft.net/pi/minecraft-pi-0.1.1.tar.gz) and you should find java and python clients, as well as a few demos under the `mcpi/api` directory.
+To get the standard Pi Edition client library - download [the free Minecraft Pi Edition](https://s3.amazonaws.com/assets.minecraft.net/pi/minecraft-pi-0.1.1.tar.gz) and you should find java and python clients, as well as a few demos under its `mcpi/api` directory.

-Not all the commands are implemented, and I've probably botched up the right way to do many things -- this was my first foray into writing a forge plugin.
+Not all the commands from the standard client are implemented, and I've probably botched up the right way to do many things -- this was my first foray into writing a forge plugin.
 But I hope you find it useful and fun nevertheless.

-Functionally, this mod is also like the [RaspberryJuice plugin](https://github.com/zhuowei/RaspberryJuice).
+Functionally, this mod is similar to the [RaspberryJuice plugin](https://github.com/zhuowei/RaspberryJuice).
 However, RasperryJuice runs on a Bukkit server, whereas this mod runs under any client running Minecraft Forge.